Greek God Apollo powers include being a master of archery, divination, and poetry. Apollo symbols include the swan, laurel wreath, and lyre.

-I wonder if it could have been a sign from Apollo?
+It makes me wonder whether it could have been a sign from Apollo.

-So that is the ending to my Polaroid picture post dedicated to Apollo, the God of light and music.
+So that’s the end to my Polaroid picture post dedicated to Apollo, the God of light and music.

 I definitely should have turned the dial less toward the dark side when taking the above picture, but it doesn’t matter.
 At least my camera worked.